geomesa/accumulo-uno/README.md

 See the Accumulo [docs](https://accumulo.apache.org/docs/2.x/administration/in-depth-install#network) for a full list of ports.

+## Persistence

+To persist data between runs, mount a persistent volume at `/opt/fluo-uno/install/data`.
+To prevent data loss and recovery on startup, set `UNO_GRACEFUL_STOP` to `true`.
+When starting the docker with an existing volume, set `UNO_COMMAND` to `start`.

 ## Configuration

 The following environment variables are supported at runtime: